-The Google omnibox is able to help you if you're wondering how far away certain celestial bodies are—just type "distance to from Earth" to see an instant answer.
+The Google omnibox is able to help you if you’re wondering how far away certain celestial bodies are—just type “distance to <planetary body> from Earth” to see an instant answer.

 The space-related instant searches don’t end there, because you can type the name of any planet followed by “diameter,” “radius,” or “mass” to get the answer.

 Want to know how tall the Eiffel Tower is?
 Or the Space Needle?
 Just append “height” to the name of a landmark in the Google Chrome omnibox to see the height show up.
 It works with people too—apparently, a popular search on Google.
 Find out how tall Dwayne Johnson is by typing his name followed by “height.”

 Type “when did…” and then an event into the omnibox to look up a wide range of dates.
 We’ve managed to get it to work for when people died and when movies, books and albums have come out.

 The Google omnibox will happily return an instant answer if you ask it how many minutes are in a day, or how many hours are in a year, or any sort of variation on those questions.

 Type in the name of a movie followed by “running time” or “release date” to see that information appear, though this trick only seems to work for some more recent films.